-In 2011, the Opera House became the first performing arts organization in Australia to develop a Reconciliation Action Plan.
+In 2011, the Opera House became the first performing arts organisation in Australia to develop a Reconciliation Action Plan.
 This plan brings focus and clarity to our First Nations activities, a roadmap to achieving the organisation’s reconciliation aspirations.

 In the eight years since the Opera House joined Reconciliation Australia’s RAP program, it has broadened and strengthened our commitment, embedding the values of reconciliation across everything we do.

 The RAP Working Group terms of reference set out the group’s role to:

 Support the Opera House’s RAP leadership role by advocating for the RAP and related activities to external stakeholders, including visitors, on-site partners, contractors, resident companies and industry colleagues.

 Provide a platform for staff and visitors to access First Nations content through programming and visitor experience projects.